Skip to main content

 return <Wrapper>...</Wrapper>;

-Explanation: Created on every render and can lead to performance issues.
+Explanation: They are recreated on every render and can lead to performance issues.
 (See also Hooks API Reference – React)

 Good